WorldHealthOrganization/smart-emcare-irq/input/pagecontent/documentation.md

 2. Terminology mappings for each element to several standard terminologies, including SNOMED, LOINC, and ICD-10 and -11.
 3. FHIR mappings for each element, establishing a path to a FHIR resource type and element, as well as a base profile and establishing contexts for the element

 NOTE: The FHIR mappings are not part of the Digital Adaptation Kit, but are introduced as part of this implementation guide.
-The xls_form_iraq_v1.xlsx spreadsheet in the `input/l2` folder is the source for these mappings, and was created by copying the WHO_ANC spreadsheet from the Digital Adaptation Kit following the pyfhirsdc format, and then adding the FHIR mapping columns and providing the individual data element mappings.
+The xls_form_iraq_v1.xlsx spreadsheet in the `input/l2` folder is the source for these mappings, and was created by copying the WHO L2 spreadsheet from the Digital Adaptation Kit following the pyfhirsdc format, and then adding the FHIR mapping columns and providing the individual data element mappings.

 The outputs on the right consist of:

-1. **CodeSystem:** An ANC-specific code system that contains concepts for each element and input option in the data dictionary
+1. **CodeSystem:** An EmCare-specific code system that contains concepts for each element and input option in the data dictionary
-2. **ConceptMap:** Mappings from each code in the ANC-specific code system to the various standard terminologies
+2. **ConceptMap:** Mappings from each code in the EmCare-specific code system to the various standard terminologies (still to be developped)
 3. **ValueSet:** Valuesets for each data element concept and the possible values for that concept
 4. **Profile:** StructureDefinition resources for the profiles (and any necessary extensions) to represent the data elements as FHIR resources
 5. **Questionnaire:** Questionnaire resources, one for each activity, with questions for each data element used by the activity